-Construction The best way to avoid polluting runoff from outside material storage areas is to prevent stormwater run-on or rain from coming in contact with the materials.

-These are some of the methods that can be utilized to accomplish this:

-- Identify, control, and enforce storage and disposal/stockpile areas

-- Provide a barrier such as a liner, concrete pad or berm

-- Protect the storage area by:

-- $\checkmark$ Storing the material indoors

-- $\checkmark$ Covering the area with a roof

-- $\checkmark$ Covering the material with a temporary covering

-- Engineer safeguards such as:

-- ✓ Overflow protection devices

-- ✓ Protective guards around tanks, storage area, etc.

-Maintenance • Regularly pick up and dispose of all garbage and waste material.

-- Make sure equipment is working properly. - Routinely inspect for leaks or conditions that could lead to discharges of chemicals and contact with stormwater: - ✓ External corrosion and structural failure - ✓ Installation problems - $\checkmark$ Evidence of spills or overfills - Locate storage areas away from direct traffic routes. - Stack according to directions to avoid damage due to improper weight distribution. - Store likes together, separate incompatible wastes. - Assign hazardous material inventory to a limited number of people. - Keep up-to-date inventory of all hazardous materials and wastes. - Identify all chemical substances present at the work site. - Label all containers with name, hazards, handling, and first-aid information. - Mark those that require special instructions. - Cleanup of liquid or dry material spills. - Provide initial and annual training for employees on the hazards and the proper handling procedures. - Do not mix products together unless specifically recommended. - Use the entire product before disposing of container. - Do not remove original product label from container.
+Construction The best were to evold a elluting museff from enterial meterial store of energy is to Guidelines prevent stormwater run-on or rain from coming in contact with the materials.
+These are some of the methods that can be utilized to accomplish this: Identify, control, and enforce storage and disposal/stockpile areas Provide a barrier such as a liner, concrete pad or berm Protect the storage area by: ✓ Storing the material indoors ✓ Covering the area with a roof ✓ Covering the material with a temporary covering Engineer safeguards such as: ✓ Overflow protection devices ✓ Protective guards around tanks, storage area, etc. Maintenance Regularly pick up and dispose of all garbage and waste material.
+Make sure equipment is working properly.
+Routinely inspect for leaks or conditions that could lead to discharges of chemicals and contact with stormwater: ✓ External corrosion and structural failure ✓ Installation problems ✓ Evidence of spills or overfills Locate storage areas away from direct traffic routes.
+Stack according to directions to avoid damage due to improper weight distribution.
+Store likes together, separate incompatible wastes.
+Assign hazardous material inventory to a limited number of people.
+Keep up-to-date inventory of all hazardous materials and wastes.
+Identify all chemical substances present at the work site.
+Label all containers with name, hazards, handling, and first-aid information.
+Mark those that require special instructions.
+Cleanup of liquid or dry material spills.
+Provide initial and annual training for employees on the hazards and the proper handling procedures.
+Do not mix products together unless specifically recommended.
+Use the entire product before disposing of container.
+Do not remove original product label from container.